mistekko/cue2tracks/README.md

 * conversion is lossless since no reencoding takes place
 * conversion is also very quick for the same reason, only limited in speed by the amount of data being "converted"

+## Known limitations
+### To be patched in upcoming versions
+* Does not work on non-UTF-8 cue files.
+This is often an issue for me, so expect it to be fixed rather soon
+* Does not work on multi-file cue/audio combinations (e.g., album-name-part1.flac, album-name-part2.flac)
+* Does not automatically write album cover to each file
+  * while we work on this issue, you can use tools such as [puddletag](https://docs.puddletag.net/) for batch-writing of album covers

+### Unlikely to ever be patched
+* Can only convert formats supported by your compilation of ffmpeg

 ## Installation
 This package requires almost no installation since all the code is contained in one file which can be linked or moved to a directory in $PATH, or simply executed in a normal directory.
 It does, however, have a couple of dependencies: